Leave this site

 Body Worn Video captures situations as they occur, recording video and audio of the scene, the officers and the public involved.

-Officers, staff and volunteers are responsible for ensuring they correctly notify individuals of the BWV recording and to be open and honest regarding the use of the device and the footage.
+Officers are responsible for ensuring they correctly notify individuals of the BWV recording and to be open and honest regarding the use of the device and the footage.

 The Code of Ethics principles apply to this policy -

-It is good practice to have a process in place that assures that regular formal review of all policies and guidance.
+It is good practice to have a process in place that assures regular formal review of all policies and guidance.
 To consider:

 This policy will be reviewed every two years unless it is deemed necessary to review beforehand.